PaulFrankling/proper_clobber/TESTING.md

 #### Browsers and devices

-The website was visited and interacted with by family members and friends who provided feedback and provided their technology for me test the project on.
+The website was visited and interacted with by family members and friends who provided feedback and provided their technology for me to test the project on.

 * The website was tested on the following: